jdeisenberg/city-chooser/README.md

 There is an immense amount of ad-hoc code in here, and I am still trying to figure out how to make zoom in/out stay centered wherever you are on the map.

+You can see the code in action at [http://langintro.com/city-chooser](http://langintro.com/city-chooser/).